ballerina-platform/ballerina-library/docs/api-documentation-guide.md

 1.  `Package.md` documentation
       -  This is all about the distribution of the modules.
 The content of this is rendered in Ballerina Central (but not in API Docs of [lib.ballerina.io`](https://lib.ballerina.io/)).
-      -  This can include elements such as a banner mentioning that this is owned by the Standard Library team, the version compatibility, release dates, governing principles, security validations, etc.
+      -  This can include elements such as a banner mentioning that this is owned by the Ballerina library team, the version compatibility, release dates, governing principles, security validations, etc.
 2. `Module.md` documentation
    -  Default `Module.md` file
        - By default, the `Module.md` file acts as the root description.
 Basically, this corresponds to the `Overview` section in API Docs.
 This includes the synopsis of this module.